claremacrae/jekyll_to_obsidian_publish/tests/approved_files/ConversionTests.test_full_conversion.approved.md

 ### Editing your tasks

-The [[getting-started/create-or-edit-task#status-and-done-on|‘Create or edit Task’ Modal]] allows you to change the status of a task.
+The [[Create or edit Task#status-and-done-on|‘Create or edit Task’ Modal]] allows you to change the status of a task.

 ### Related commands